techtanzeel/collado-io/src/markdown/blog/2016/ironhack-experience/index.md

 ---
-title: "The Ironhack Experience"
+title: 'The Ironhack Experience'
-date: "2016-03-30"
+date: '2016-03-30'
-path: "/blog/2016/ironhack-experience"
+path: '/blog/2016/ironhack-experience'
-tags: ["education", "ironhack", "opinion"]
+tags: ['ironhack', 'idea', 'education']
-featured: "true"
+featured: 'true'
-excerpt: "This Saturday I will be enrolling the Ironhack Web Development program, and why everybody in a managing position, technical or not, should join, too."
+excerpt: 'This Saturday I will be enrolling the Ironhack Web Development program, and why everybody in a managing position, technical or not, should join, too.'
 ---

 This Saturday the 2nd of April, I will be enrolling the [Ironhack](https://www.ironhack.com) Web Development program, in its part-time format.
 It spans six months: two afternoons during the week and the whole Saturday, accounting for more than 400 hours of accelerated learning.